 Hi, I’m Eric.

-I’m a ‘social impact data scientist’.
-Academically trained in ecology, statistics, complexity science, and network theory.
-I work with social mission companies, organizations, corporate initiatives, investors, and philanthropists to use data for good.
+I’m a ‘data ecologist’.
+Academically trained in ecology, computational statistics, complexity science, and network theory.
+I work with social mission companies, organizations, investors, and philanthropists to use data for good.

 Hi, I’m Eric.

-I’m a ‘social impact data scientist’.
-Academically trained in ecology, statistics, complexity science, and network theory.
-I work with social mission companies, organizations, corporate initiatives, investors, and philanthropists to use data for good.
+I’m a ‘data ecologist’.
+Academically trained in ecology, computational statistics, complexity science, and network theory.
+I work with social mission companies, organizations, investors, and philanthropists to use data for good.

 I’m a Data Scientist

 I co-founded a visual data interface company which was acquired by Rakuten in 2016.
-I now run Vibrant Data Labs, a social impact data science group currently focused on an open-source framework for synthesizing and visualizing the flows of finance for climate mitigation and resilience efforts.
-Current partners and collaborators include: The Omidyar Group, Omidyar Network, Cisco Foundation, OneEarth.org, Primer.ai, the Hopper-Dean Foundation, and TED among others.
-More…
+I now run Vibrant Data Labs, a social impact data science group currently focused the building on an open-source framework for tracking the flows of money to climate mitigation and resilience efforts on the ground.
+Current partners and collaborators include: The Omidyar Group, Omidyar Network, Cisco Foundation, OneEarth, ClimateWorks Foundation, the Hopper-Dean Foundation, and TED among others. more…

 I’m a Network Scientist